|

 discoveries should take several deep breaths and then calmly think about the

+theological implications.
+Most often they are minimal.
 It is also important that Christians keep themselves educated about science

 and its impact on the world and their worldview.
 In our time, when some